retroelec/T-HMI-C64/README.md

 ### Upload C64 Emulator to the development board

-First adapt the file Makefile and choose the board you want the binary files to be uploaded for (adapt variable BOARD).
+First adapt the file Makefile and choose the board and the keyboard type you want the binary files to be uploaded for (adapt variables BOARD and KEYBOARD).
 Furthermore, you may need to adjust the PORT variable.
 Binary files for the T-HMI and Waveshare ESP32-S3-LCD-2.8 development boards are also part of the git repository, so you don't have to compile them yourself if you don't want to.